My Low Iron Story: The Best Supergreens for Fatigue

 • Menstruating women – monthly losses mean topping up from both heme and non-heme sources helps protect energy.

-• Those with high cholesterol or cardiovascular concerns – these supergreens offer iron plus antioxidants and cholesterol-balancing benefits, making them a gentler alternative to relying solely on red meat.
+• High cholesterol or cardiovascular issues – these supergreens offer iron plus antioxidants and cholesterol-balancing benefits, making them a gentler alternative to relying solely on red meat.

 In my experience, the best results often come from a blend of both: